tjoyner/ofvioletsandlicorice/chapter2.md

 Daniel had finished.
 He made arrangements to meet the following evening and received a round of convincing applause.
 Now he wanted to go into the yard, smoke a cigarette and see how the dog was behaving, but he was approached by one of those present, a tall, handsome man, with crew-cut hair and the face of someone who lives outdoors.
 Without introducing himself, he asked, "How was the wine that you tasted?"
 <!-- Page 32 -->

-Daniel looked at him, he wasn't trying to provoke him, the eyes of his interlocutor were clear, sincere, and sure.
+Daniel looked at him, the man wasn't trying to provoke him, the eyes of his interlocutor were clear, sincere, and assured.
 A professional?

 Daniel took up the glass, slowly swirling the liquid, and just wet his lips.
 He remembered it well.
 He said, "Garnet red color, hints of orange zest.
 You know, I would say, toasted hazelnut, licorice, white truffle, dried mushrooms with a base of tobacco."
 Daniel paused, looked at his interlocutor, looking for a smile.
 There was none.
 He continued, "Well structured, velvety, vital.
 In summary, a good '82 Barolo Ratti."

 The smile came.
 "Bravo, I couldn't have said it better myself, although I would have added to the smell of tobacco that of wild animal."

 He gave him a light clap on the shoulder with his wide hand and walked away.
-Giulio stopped him at the door, while Daniel went out the back and was greeted by a shy dog's barking.
+Giulio stopped him at the door, while Daniel went out the back and was greeted by a faint bark from the dog.

 "Do you have a name?" he asked, taking his head in his hands.
 "And what would it be, and how can we find it out?"